Landslide Susceptibility Modeling by Interpretable Neural Network

-Machine learning approaches such as fuzzy logic algorithms, support vector machines, and DNNs have been applied to landslide studies for mapping landslide susceptibility~\cite{Pradhan2013,bui2020comparing,lsnn2}.
-DNNs have achieved superior performance compared to both statistical methods and other ML approaches due to their use of nonlinearities, complex interdependencies of interlayer connections, as well as internal representations of data~\cite{lsnn1,lsnn2,bui2020comparing,van2020spatially,rudin2019stop,refx3,refx2}.
-However, the ``black box'' nature of DNNs has been a major hurdle for their adoption in practice and research, making it difficult for experts to understand and trust the outcome.
-With DNNs it is nearly impossible to determine the exact relation between individual inputs and outputs~\cite{rudin2019stop,refx3,refx2}.
+Machine learning approaches, such as fuzzy logic algorithms, support vector machines, and DNNs, have been applied to landslide studies for mapping landslide susceptibility~\cite{Pradhan2013,bui2020comparing,lsnn2}.
+DNNs have achieved improved performance compared to both statistical methods and other ML approaches due to their use of nonlinearities, complex interdependencies of interlayer connections, as well as internal representations of data~\cite{lsnn1,lsnn2,bui2020comparing,van2020spatially,rudin2019stop,refx3,refx2}.
+However, the black box nature of DNNs has been a major hurdle for their adoption in practice and research, making it difficult for experts to understand and trust their outcomes.
+With DNNs, it is nearly impossible to determine the exact relation between individual inputs and outputs~\cite{rudin2019stop,refx3,refx2}.
 Lack of interpretability is a weakness of DNNs and a fundamental drawback for high-stakes applications such as landslide mitigation where decisions impact lives and result in untold costs of insurance and reconstruction~\cite{cui2019cost,froude2018global,huang2013landslide}.
+Interpretability would ideally provide decision-makers with a list of contributing factors ranked in order of importance, as well as any possible interplay between these factors.